The complete guide to small business accounting (with step-by-step advice)

 - Costs for each item

-- VAT amount if applicable
+- VAT amount (for VAT-registered businesses)

 - Total cost/amount owed